Our Motto: Let Brotherly Love Continue

 The purpose of the Worshipful Company of Plaisterers is to support and make a difference to the plastering industry, the charities we assist, our affiliations with the Armed Forces, and the Lord Mayor and the City of London.Read More

 The Company is proud to maintain its close relationship with the plastering and drylining industry.
-The prestigious annual Plaisterers’ Training Awards take place on 9th November 2015.Read More
+The prestigious annual Plaisterers’ Training Awards take place on Tuesday 7th November 2017.Read More

 The Company is proud to continue its long tradition of good fellowship in the beautiful surroundings of Plaisterers' Hall, which provides one of the finest venues in the City of London for banqueting and catering.Read More